alessandro-gentilini/knuth-interview-2006/README.md

 could use the five-letter word B, I, N, G, O, for that part of the program.

-Okay, so I’m learning about a symbolic assembler at this time, and so I got the code, all right?
-So I’m using the assembler, but I was wondering how it did it?
+Okay, so I'm learning about a symbolic assembler at this time, and so I got the code, all right?
+So I'm using the assembler, but I was wondering how it did it?
 How did you know, how, what went on, behind the scenes that would take my symbolic thing that said, BINGO, and put it into numbers that the machine would understand